What is considered skinny or clinically underweight when it comes to weight?

 If you are skinny, I’d highly recommend working on fixing it.
 This isn’t coming from a place of condemnation or judgement but rather encouragement.
 I was dangerously skinny at one point in my life.
 I was 6.0 tall (183cm) at 130 pounds (59kg), making me clinically underweight, or dangerously skinny.
 Once I rapidly added over 30 pounds in one month in an experiment my roommate and I dubbed “Muscle May,” many of my health problems were erased (alopecia, tendonitis, feeling weak, etc.)

 Now, this may seem unbelievable at first, but skinny guys and gals can build muscle so fast, that it’s almost on a steroid-like level — the reason why is because they are very far from their genetic potential in terms of muscle mass.
 Their body is practically begging to build muscle, and just need the right stimulus (resistance training), the right nutrition (such as lots of protein), and the right amount of quality sleep.
-If you want to learn more about this phenomenon, check out this nerdy article on the science of “newbie gains.“

 If you’re a skinny woman who wants to improve their BMI through muscle, check out Bony to Bombshell (full disclosure, I co-founded it.)